 - The primary SaveStructure2DB tag, which defines the locations of the save-to-database control row and control column, and specifies the desired operation. - Column tags in the save-to-database control row, to specify the columns which hold the properties for the process action. - Row tags in the save-to-database control column, to flag rows to be saved.

+ave-to-uatabase tag summary

 Тад Туре Tag Syntax

 Primary tag [SaveStructure2DB; Axiom.ProcessActions; CustomSaveTag=Name]

 Row tags [Save]

 Column tags ProcessDefinitionID

 PlanCode

 Action

 Save-to-database tag summary

 Tag Type Tag Syntax